gramuah/ccnn/README.md

     ```

 **Note:** Make sure the folder "data/" does not already contain the dataset.

+### Remarks

+In order to provide a better distribution, this repository *unifies and reimplement* in Python some of the original modules.
+Due the changes in the libraries, the results produced by the pretrained models may have been slightly changed with respect to the numbers provided in the paper.

 ### Acknowledgements
 This work is supported by the projects of the DGT with references SPIP2014-1468 and SPIP2015-01809, and the project of the MINECO TEC2013-45183-R.